temp-nestdao/nest/FAQ.md

 To submit an application to the Nest program open a [new Issue](https://github.com/aragon/nest/issues/new) in the Aragon Nest repo.

 ### Nest lead review
-A NestDAO team member will tag your proposal as "under reivew."
+A NestDAO team member will tag your proposal as "under review."
 They will then ask questions to better understand your goals.
-During this intial interview suggestions may be provided improvements to increase the success of your proposal.
+During this initial interview, suggestions may be provided with improvements to increase the success of your proposal.
 The GitHub Issue for your proposal is where the majority of conversations around your application should happen.

 ### NestDAO lead approval
 Once questions have been answered and feedback has been incorporated, a NestDAO team member will “lead” your proposal.
 They will signal this by assigning the Issue to themselves in the nest GitHub repo.
 This NestDAO member is now your primary point of contact throughout the Nest program.
 It is their job to support, fight for, and ensure the success of your project in the Nest program.
 Your NestDAO lead will then create a due diligence report based on the size of the grant you're requesting and they will then publish that report as a comment in your proposal Issue.
 This will involve a call where the Nest lead can get to know you and ask questions.
 Yur Nest lead will then present your due diligence report along with your proposal to the NestDAO Working Group at the next NestDAO meeting.
 Your NestDAO lead will then explain why this proposal is a good fit for the Nest program, the value it will provide to Aragon, and why the Nest program should fund it.